RandyRDavila/GraphCalc/paper.md

 1      6    12              4.0                    2
 ```

 While general-purpose libraries like `NetworkX` [@osti_960616], `igraph` [@csardi2006igraph], and `SageMath` [@sagemath] provide broad graph functionality, they rarely support the wide range of nonstandard invariants used in combinatorics.
-GraphCalc fills this gap by offering exact implementations of many parameters unavailable elsewhere, including:
+GraphCalc fills this gap by offering exact implementations of many parameters unavailable elsewhere.

-- Classical invariants such as the independence, clique, and chromatic numbers,
-- Spectral properties of adjacency and Laplacian matrices,
-- Degree-sequence-based invariants (e.g., residue, annihilation number, Slater number),
-- Propagation parameters like zero forcing, k-forcing, and power domination,
-- Domination-type parameters including Roman, rainbow, and restrained domination,
-- Structural predicates (e.g., claw-free, triangle-free, cographs).

 All functions are implemented exactly using integer programming, enumeration, or symbolic methods.
-For NP-hard invariants (e.g., independence number, chromatic number, domination variants), `GraphCalc` relies on mixed-integer programming models via `PuLP` [@mitchell2011pulp] and solvers such as `COIN-OR CBC`, ensuring correctness while still supporting small to medium sized graphs where symbolic relationships are most visible.
+For NP-hard invariants (e.g., independence number, chromatic number, domination variants), `GraphCalc` relies on mixed-integer programming models via `PuLP` [@mitchell2011pulp] and solvers such as `COIN-OR CBC`, ensuring exactness for small- to medium-sized graphs where symbolic relationships are most visible.

 By enabling high-resolution invariant datasets, `GraphCalc` complements automated conjecturing systems like *TxGraffiti* and the *Optimist* [@optimist].
-These systems analyze numerical patterns in `GraphCalc`’s output to generate new conjectures, many of which have already been proven as theorems.
-Thus, `GraphCalc` serves as both a comprehensive toolkit for graph theorists and a foundational component for symbolic discovery in modern mathematics.
+These systems analyze numerical patterns in `GraphCalc`’s output to generate new conjectures, many of which have already been proven as theorems. `GraphCalc` serves as both a comprehensive toolkit for graph theorists and a foundational component for symbolic discovery in modern mathematics.

 ## Features